smartinternetofthingsasaservice/smartinternetofthingsasaservice.github.io/_posts/2011-03-17-strahlung_in_tokio.md

 layout : post
 ---

-*ENGLISH: I collect the data from various Geiger-counter-live-streams in Japan and display these informations with the help of the statistical software `R`.
-I'm hereby trying to make independent information possible.
-Please feel free to share the link and the data/graphs.*
+*I collect the data from various Geiger-counter-live-streams in Japan and display these informations with the help of the statistical software `R`.
+I'm hereby trying to make independent information possible.*

-*UPDATE: I stopped logging the data, because until now (2011-04-29) the web-stream data showed no evidence of an unusual high radiation at Tokyo or the surrounding area.
+*I stopped logging the data, because until now (2011-04-29) the web-stream data showed no evidence of an unusual high radiation at Tokyo or the surrounding area.
 That doesn't mean that there isn't any, but I can only speak for the data I analysed.*

 ![](/assets/2011-03-17-strahlung_in_tokio/cpm10.png)